-The NPFMC groundfish fishery management plans for BSAI and GOA contain the details on the NPFMC precautionary approach, including the tier system, the Harvest Control Rules, and the reference points.
-Extensive analysis (e.g. a series of standard projections) is conducted in each stock assessment to determine the current and projected biomass level relative to the target reference points.
-Based on the information in the 2018 SAFE documents, none of the 3 P. cod stocks had overfishing occurring, as per the standard definitions applied to each stock.
+The Council's groundfish FMPs for BSAI and GOA contain the details on the Council's precautionary approach, including the tier system, HCRs, and reference points.
+Extensive analysis (e.g., a series of standard projections) is conducted in each stock assessment to determine the current and projected biomass level relative to the target reference points.
+Based on the information in the 2019 SAFE documents, none of the three Pacific cod stocks had overfishing occurring, as per the standard definitions applied to each stock.

-The 2018 SAFE documents (referenced in Fundamental Clause 4, above) provide the status of P. cod stocks relative to all available reference points.
+The 2019 SAFE documents (referenced in Fundamental Clause 4 above) provide the status of Pacific cod stocks relative to all available reference points.
 Extensive analysis is conducted in each stock assessment to determine the current and projected biomass level relative to the reference points, and to advise on the various catch levels appropriate to the HCRs.
-Comprehensive annual Ecosystem Reports for BSAI and GOA are presented to NPFMC, which look at numerous elements of the Alaskan ecosystems (e.g. Zador 2016, Siddon and Zador 2017, Zador and Yasumiishi 2017).
+Comprehensive annual Ecosystem Reports for BSAI and GOA that look at numerous elements of the Alaskan ecosystems (e.g., Zador and Ortiz 2018; Siddon and Zador 2019; Zador et al. 2019) are presented to the Council.

-The following section provides updates on stock assessment and status for each of the three P. cod stocks, based on the 2018 SAFE documents and excerpts from Plan Team and SSC minutes from the Dec 2018 meetings.:
+The following section provides updates on stock assessment and status for each of the three Pacific cod stocks, based on the 2019 SAFE documents and excerpts from Plan Team and SSC minutes from the December 2019 meetings.: